joewickert/commerce_auspost/README.md

 Until this is officially merged into the existing `commerce_auspost` module, you can install via the following instructions:

-* Edit your project's `composer.json` file and the following to the `repositories` property (if one doesn't exist, create one):
+* Edit your project's `composer.json` file and the following to the top of the `repositories` property before https://packages.drupal.org/8 so composer uses the custom repos first (if one doesn't exist, create one):

 ```json
 {